NicholasDaily/SeamCarving/README.md

 **NOTICE:**

 There is no way to undo brush strokes individually.
-Making an adjustment to the kernels will reset all brush strokes.
+Making an adjustment to the kernels will reset all brush strokes so add your brush strokes last.

 Application does not currently have any progress indication after hitting the run button, but will resume function upon completing the carving progress at which time you can save the resulting image.
 Making a modification to the kernels will reset all progress so if you would like to save the resulting image do it before modifying any of the filtering tools.